SURFnet/simplesamlphp-module-readid/README.md

 This module adds ReadID Ready App as auth source to simpleSAMLphp.

+This module was not created by ReadID or InnoValor (the company that created ReadID) and will not be supported by them.
+Please use [github issues](https://github.com/SURFnet/simplesamlphp-module-readid/issues/new) for any questions about this module.
+A valid contract for using ReadID Ready is required for using this module.
+For more information on ReadID see https://www.readid.com/

 Add the authentication source to ```authsource.php```:
 ```
 $config = [